labgrid-project/labgrid/doc/usage.rst

 Library
 -------
-Labgrid can be used directly as a Python library, without the infrastructure provided by the pytest plugin.
+labgrid can be used directly as a Python library, without the infrastructure provided by the pytest plugin.

 Creating and Configuring Targets